Kaiser Friedrich III-class battleship: Armament

 The primary armament consisted of a battery of four 24 cm (9.4 in) SK L/40 guns in twin-gun turrets, one fore and one aft of the central superstructure.
-The guns were mounted in hydraulically-operated Drh.L.
-C/98 turrets, which allowed elevation to +30 degrees and depression to −5 degrees.
+The guns were mounted in hydraulically operated C/98 turrets, which allowed elevation to +30 degrees and depression to −5 degrees.
 At maximum elevation, the guns could hit targets out to 16900 m.
 The guns fired 140 kg shells at a muzzle velocity of 835 m/s.
 Each gun was supplied with 75 shells, for a total of 300.

 Secondary armament included eighteen 15 cm (5.9 inch) SK L/40 guns.
 Six were mounted in single turrets amidships and the rest were mounted in MPL casemates; all were manually operated and elevated.
 Most of these guns were mounted at upper-deck level, with only four of the casemates at main deck level, which kept them high enough in the ship to avoid a common problem with battleships of the period where heavy seas could make the guns unworkable.
 According to the historian Aidan Dodson, the arrangement was "perhaps the best of the period."
 These guns fired armor-piercing shells at a rate of 4 to 5 per minute.
 The ships carried 120 shells per gun, for a total of 2,160 rounds total.
 The guns could depress to −7 degrees and elevate to +20 degrees, for a maximum range of 13,700 m (14,990 yd).
 The shells weighed 51 kg and were fired at a muzzle velocity of 735 m/s.

 The ships also carried twelve 8.8 cm (3.45 in) SK L/30 quick-firing guns for defense against torpedo boats, also mounted individually in casemates and pivot mounts.
 These guns were supplied with between 170 and 250 shells per gun.
 These guns fired 7.04 kg shell at a muzzle velocity of 590 mps (1,936 fps).
 Their rate of fire was approximately 15 shells per minute; the guns could engage targets out to 6890 m.
 The gun mounts were manually operated.
 The ships' gun armament was rounded out by twelve 3.7 cm Maxim machine cannon.

 The ships were also armed with six 45 cm torpedo tubes, all in above-water swivel mounts.
 Four tubes were mounted on the sides of the ship, another in the bow, and the last in the stern.
 These weapons were 5.1 m (201 in) long and carried an 87.5 kg (193 lb) TNT warhead.
 They could be set at two speeds for different ranges.
 At 26 kn, the torpedoes had a range of 800 m (870 yd).
 At an increased speed of 32 kn, the range was reduced to 500 m (550 yd).